-Inside the website have bunch of features that are help you to improve you HTML, CSS skills, also you will learn how to use JS to manipulate the content inside the website such as change the text after 5 seconds and also have many cool animations inside the website.
+Inside the website has a bunch of features that will help you to improve your HTML, and CSS skills, also you will learn how to use JS to manipulate the content inside the website such as changing the text after 5 seconds, and also have many cool animations inside the website.

 Are you looking to make an impressive portfolio website but don’t know how to get started?
 You can easily learn HTML and CSS and build your own professional website.